conradfr/NameGuess/README.md

 # NameGuess

-Phoenix LiveView POC

-Company game, matching pictures of employees to names.
+A company game, matching pictures of employees to names.

+(Phoenix LiveView POC)

+Demo (with some special colleagues) : https://every-weak-tapaculo.gigalixirapp.com

 ## Dependencies